easegress-io/easegress/doc/controllers.md

 ### TrafficController

 TrafficController handles the lifecycle of HTTPServer and HTTPPipeline and their relationship.
 It manages the resource in a namespaced way.
 HTTPServer accepts incoming traffic and route to HTTPPipelines in the same namespace.
-Most controllers handling traffic could leverage its ability.
+Most other controllers could handle traffic by leverage the ability of TrafficController..

 ### RawConfigTrafficController